Shield Your Healthy Hearing From Harmful Noise Levels

 Repeated noise exposure early in life can be compounded as you get older.
 Since the hair cells in your inner ear never regenerate, your hearing is unlikely to get any better on its own after experiencing repeated traumatic events.
 Hearing damage suffered during teen years may not surface until your late 20s or early 30s — or even your 50s or 60s, when presbycusis, age-related deterioration of hearing, becomes a greater factor.

 Hearing protection prevents damaging noise levels by dampening the piercing sounds but still allowing you to hear the sounds you want to hear clearly.
-Our hearing protection goes beyond the kind of earplugs you buy at the drugstore — Dr Hecker and Associates offers a variety of custom-fit hearing protection designed to fit the contours of your ear perfectly, offering a snug, comfortable fit and all-day protection from dangerous noise.
+Our hearing protection goes beyond the kind of earplugs you buy at the drugstore — Dr. Hecker & Associates offers a variety of custom-fit hearing protection designed to fit the contours of your ear perfectly, offering a snug, comfortable fit and all-day protection from dangerous noise.

 Are There Consequences Later in Life if Hearing Loss Goes Untreated?

 Protecting your hearing is important, as hearing loss is connected to a number of serious health ailments later in life.
 The relationship between hearing loss and dementia has been established in research, and it’s a close association.
 There is strong evidence that hearing loss accelerates brain-tissue atrophy, particularly in areas of the brain that auditory nerves would stimulate but can’t because they aren’t receiving a signal (due to a hearing loss).
 These areas of the brain are also related to memory and speech.

 Individuals with a mild hearing loss are also three times as likely to fall down than those without, and the likelihood of falls increases as degree of hearing loss increases.
 Hearing loss has been linked to a variety of other diseases, such as diabetes, cardiovascular disease, sickle-cell anemia, and other circulatory conditions.